 - Allow your family members to grieve.
 By incorporating funeral arrangements into your estate plan, your family will not have to make overwhelming decisions after your death.
 This will also help to minimize family disagreements about your funeral and service wishes.
 Instead, your family will be able to celebrate your life and provide love and care to each other during their time of loss.

-These are just 5 of the many benefits of estate planning.
+These are just a few of the many benefits of estate planning.
 Take the time to meet with an experienced and qualified estate planning attorney to assess your personal situation.